How to navigate skincare; from natural and organic to vegan and cruelty free

 - A natural ingredient is one that is naturally occurring in nature, is unrefined and unprocessed.

-- We choose ethically-sourced, natural ingredients when they cannot be obtained from organic farming, like sea salts.
-These are harvested from geological locations rich in natural minerals like potassium and magnesium.
+- We choose natural ingredients when they cannot be obtained from organic farming, like french green clay which is a unique blend of minerals including dolomite, manganese, silica and copper.

 #3 Look for Vegan